MrShwhale/source-GoL/README.md

 ## Running
 Open the console in the game and type the command 'exec life/life'.
 This should display some text on how to use the program, and display the grid with a glider on it.
 Read that text to get started.
 Use the 'help_life' command if you need to see it again.
 The text is also provided below.

+I have had issues with running the program while in a game, even with sv_allow_wait_command 1, due to the very high volume of commands sent.
+Because of this, I suggest running the file from the title screen.

 ### Help text

     This is a version of Conway's game of life in the TF2 console.
 This version is a 13x13 grid that wraps around, due to hardware constraints.